gergelyk/peepshow/README.rst

     y = {'name': 'John', 'age': 123}
     z = "Hello World!"

-    # peep dictionary that consists of all variables in scope
+    # inspect dictionary that consists of all the variables in the scope
     peep()

-    # or only selected variable
+    # or inspect variable of your choice directly
     peep(x)

     # use 'peep_' to specify variable name as a string